 Here’s an image version that might be easier to read!

-If you’re wondering about which plans are the highest paying in your state with your license, we’re happy to help you fill in the gaps.
+If you’re wondering about which private insurance companies are reimbursing the most in your state with your license, we’re happy to help you fill in the gaps.

 How Your License Impacts Your Insurance Reimbursement Rate for Psychotherapy